 The questionnaire, carried out in the third week of the lockdown in Italy, surveyed 944 women (63.7%) and 538 men (36.3%) aged between 18-46 years, and in a stable heterosexual relationship for at least twelve months.
 Study author, Dr. Elisabetta Micelli from the Assisted Reproduction Technologies Center, suggested that mental wellbeing during lockdown had an impact on the desire to have a baby.

-“The impact of the quarantine on general population’s perception of their stability and peacefulness is alarming.
-In our study sample, the majority of participants gave significantly higher total scores to their mental wellbeing before the pandemic, while lowest scores were reported in the answers referred to the COVID-19 period.
+“The impact of the quarantine on the general population’s perception of their stability and peacefulness is alarming.
+In our study sample, the majority of participants gave significantly higher total scores to their mental wellbeing before the pandemic, while the lowest scores were reported in the answers referred to the COVID-19 period.”

 Nevertheless, despite most people not wanting to conceive during the pandemic, 60% of the 268 correspondents already planning to conceive have carried on in their quest – with the experts suggesting that the fear of infertility potentially occurring in the future, outweighs the worries of the consequences of COVID-19 infection.

 Additionally, some 140 (11.5%) people in fact revealed a new desire for parenthood during quarantine.

 Specifically, the wish was mainly expressed by women.
 In most cases, the respondents referred to “the will for change” (50%) and “the need for positivity” (40%) to be the main reasons for this intention.
 Only six out of the 140 (4.3%), however effectively tried to get pregnant in this period.